1 / 11

 Nantes Carrot

-Daucus carota 'Nantes' is Nantes carrot, a biennial root vegetable grown as an annual, with fern-like bright green finely divided foliage 12-18 inches (30-45 cm) tall and a cylindrical orange root 6-7 inches (15-18 cm) long with blunt rounded tips at both ends.
+Daucus carota 'Nantes' is Nantes carrot, a biennial root vegetable grown as an annual, with fern-like bright green narrowly divided foliage 12-18 inches (30-45 cm) tall and a cylindrical orange root 6-7 inches (15-18 cm) long with blunt rounded tips at both ends.
 The Nantes type is characterized by the uniform cylindrical shape — not tapered like Danvers or Imperator types.
-The flesh is fine-grained, sweet, and nearly coreless.
+The flesh is smooth-textured, sweet, and nearly coreless.
 Named after Nantes, France (19th century).
 In the carrot family (Apiaceae).
 The species D. carota is the same as wild carrot (Queen Anne's lace — D. carota var. carota).
-Direct-sow only: carrots do not transplant — the taproot forks if disturbed.
+Direct-sow only: carrots do not transplant since the taproot forks if disturbed.
 Sow 2-3 weeks before last frost through midsummer.
 Succession-sow every 2-3 weeks.
-Loose sandy loam with no stones or clods for the straightest roots — heavy clay or stony soil causes forked and stunted roots.
+Loose sandy loam with no stones or clods produces the straightest roots — heavy clay or stony soil causes forked and stunted roots.
 Consistent moisture during germination (10-21 days — slow and erratic).
 Carrot rust fly (Psila rosae) is the primary pest.
 Non-toxic (edible root crop).
-Tolerates light frost (to 25°F / -4°C) — fall carrots are sweeter after frost exposure.
+Tolerates light frost to 25°F (-4°C) — fall carrots are sweeter after frost exposure.
 Full sun.
 Annual.
 Growth rate is moderate.

 Native Range